Kc2693/BYOB/README.md

 #### GET by ID `api/v1/exercises/:id`
   * Retrieve a specific exercise by ID.
-  * If successful, response will give back an array with an object containing the specified exercise.
+  * Response will contain an array with an object containing the specified exercise.

   Example response:
   ```